Reg Potts

-Reginald Potts (31 July 1927 – 28 January 1996) was an English football defender, nicknamed "Dan" after Desperate Dan.
+Reginald Potts (31 July 1927 – 28 January 1996) was an English football left-back, nicknamed "Dan" after Desperate Dan.

 A key member of Port Vale's history, he played 301 competitive games for the club between 1945 and 1957.
 He helped the "Valiants" to win the Third Division North title and to reach the FA Cup semi-finals in 1953–54.
-He later turned out for non-league sides Worcester City and Macclesfield Town.
+He later turned out for non-League sides Worcester City and Macclesfield Town.

 Career

-Potts played for Wellington Scouts, Northwood Mission and Stoke City, before joining Port Vale in August 1945.
+Potts played for Wellington Scouts, Northwood Mission and Stoke City before joining Port Vale in August 1945.
 National service interrupted his career however, and he could only be regularly picked by Vale from February 1952.
 He did though feature in 19 Third Division South games in 1948–49, and also played three games in 1949–50 and 25 games in 1950–51 under the stewardship of Gordon Hodgson.
-He scored his first senior goal on 27 March 1950, in a 2–0 win over Torquay United at The Old Recreation Ground.
+He scored his first senior goal on 27 March 1950, in a 2–0 win over Torquay United at the Old Recreation Ground.